sap-linuxlab/community.sap_install/roles/update_etc_hosts/README.md

 Role Name
 =========

-This role can be used to reliably update teh /etc/hosts file
+This role can be used to reliably update the /etc/hosts file

 <!---
 Requirements